 The need to support the work of church and community leaders in Southeast Asia is great.
 The Gospel in this part of the world is, more often than not, met with resistance and persecution.
 We are thankful for our partnership with Pastors Mushtaq and Kanwel, for their bold commitment to making Jesus known, and we believe that many more churches will be planted, cities reached and lives forever changed in Pakistan as we generously sow into the work being done in Karachi and beyond!

-In 2014 Liberty Church sent their first missionaries, Gethin & Bex Amoss, to Swaziland to work with Children's Cup amongst some of the poorest of the poor in Swaziland.
+In 2014 Liberty Church sent their first missionaries, Gethin & Bex Amoss, to eSwatini (Swaziland) to work with Children's Cup amongst some of the poorest of the poor.
 Children's Cup has decades of experience and Liberty Foundation has developed a strong partnership with them in Southern Africa, and more recently in Honduras.

-In addition to supporting missionaries on the ground, in 2015, Liberty Foundation successfully funded a Pilot Program for Children with Disabilities.
+In addition to supporting missionaries on the ground, in 2015, Liberty Foundation successfully funded a Pilot Program for Children with Disabilities called Guguletfu meaning "treasured ones" in siSwati.
 We also began partnering with Children’s Cup through child sponsorship, ensuring children receive a bright future and providing them with ongoing nutrition, education, and medical and spiritual care.

-We continue to support the programming of our Liberty Community Centre with a dream to impact every person living in Manzini.
-And plans are underway for the launch of Liberty Church Manzini in May 2017!
+In May 2017, we launched Liberty Church Manzini.
+The past year this vibrant community has seen many salvations and changed lives.
 We are committed to seeing the gospel transform this city one life, one family, one neighborhood at a time.
-Thank you for your generous giving; it truly is bringing lasting change in Swaziland!
+Thank you for your generous giving; it truly is bringing lasting change in eSwatini!